ifls/leveldb/doc/index.md

 `WriteBatch` provides an alternative to asynchronous writes.
 Multiple updates may be placed in the same WriteBatch and applied together using a synchronous write (i.e., `write_options.sync` is set to true).
-The extra cost of the synchronous write will be amortized across all of the writes in the batch.
+The extra cost of the synchronous write will be amortized平摊 across all of the writes in the batch.

 ## Concurrency